albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

     is included in *Little Navmap* and has an option to display city and country names.
 Boundaries and water bodies are depicted coarse.

-Mapbox Outdoors, Mapbox Satellite, Mapbox Satellite Streets, Mapbox User, MapTiler Topo, Thunderforest Atlas and Thunderforest Landscape (registration required)
+Mapbox Outdoors, Mapbox Satellite, Mapbox Satellite Streets, Mapbox User, MapTiler Topo, Thunderforest Atlas and Thunderforest Landscape
     These maps require a registration at the respective sites to get access to the map tiles.
     You can enter the keys in ``Options`` on page :ref:`map-display-keys` which also contains direct links to the login pages.